 So, it is important that developers are trained in secure programming practices.
 This will mean they can identify potential coding flaws that can lead to application vulnerabilities.

-Why You Should Use Klocwork For PA DSS Compliance
+Why Use Klocwork For PA DSS Compliance?

-It comes with a suite of compliance checkers that will identify and report on security issues in your code, helping you to meet the Payment Application Data Security Standard requirements and PCI DSS.
+It comes with a suite of compliance checkers that will identify and report on security issues in your code.
+This helps you to meet the payment security standard requirements and PCI DSS.

 - Fully documented rule enforcement and message interpretation.